lumeland/blog/posts/lume-2.5.0.md

 ## New plugin `purgecss`

-[PurgeCSS](https://purgecss.com/) is a utility to remove unused CSS code, making your CSS files smaller and improving the site performance.
-The tool provides a Postcss plugin so, in theory it can also be used in Lume.
+[PurgeCSS](https://purgecss.com/) is a utility to remove unused CSS code, making your CSS files smaller to improve the site performance.
+The tool provides a Postcss plugin so, in theory, it can also be used in Lume.
 Now it has its own plugin (big thanks to [_into-the-v0id_](https://github.com/into-the-v0id)) which has some advantages:

 - Scan generated HTML pages by Lume
 - Scan bundled JS dependencies (bootstrap, etc)
-- Only include CSS that is actually necessary (don't include drafts or conditional HTML that does not make it into the build)
+- Only include CSS that is necessary (don't include drafts or conditional HTML that does not make it into the build)

 ```js
 import lume from "lume/mod.ts";